shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 We will allow to replace them with real values in the next step.

 !!! note

-    In the example above, we translated the email subject and body.
+    In the example above, we translated the email subject and body.<br>
     Don't forget to [dump translations](../introduction/console-commands-for-application-management-phing-targets.md#translations-dump).

 ## Replacing variables with values